olcf/hands-on-with-frontier/challenges/MPI_Basics/README.md

 ```
 You won't need to change or edit this script.
 It is only shown so you know where we set up the number of ranks.
 Now we will look at an outline of the program.

-You can close the file by doing `esc` then typing `:q` followed by hitting the `return' key.

 * First initialize  MPI.